-Next Mossad chief is ex-commando with extensive field experience, played key role in advancing hawkish line against Israel’s enemies.
+Mossad Chief David Barnea is ex-commando with extensive field experience, played key role in advancing hawkish line against Israel’s enemies.

-D. is 54 years old and lives in central Israel.
+Mossad Chief David Barnea became the head of Israel’s spy agency in 2021 after a long career in the security services.
 He performed his military service in the IDF’s elite Sayeret Matkal commando unit.
 Later he studied business administration and worked in the field of finance, before joining the world of espionage at age of 30.

 The newcomer quickly proved to be highly capable and cool under pressure.
 He joined Mossad’s Tsomet division, charged with recruiting and running agents, and excelled at the job.
 Over the years he accumulated vast operational experience and took part in numerous missions abroad.

 David Meidan, formerly a senior Mossad officer, says that Barnea stood out from the start.
 “Early on we saw his leadership ability, operational understanding and courage,” he told 103 FM Radio after the appointment was announced.
 “His operational background is impressive.”